Muslim Countries of the World: Malaysia

 Malaysia is a state in Southeast Asia, consisting of two halves, separated by the South China Sea, one half (western) is at the tip of the Malacca Peninsula (‘offshoot’ from the Indochina Peninsula, continuation of Thailand), the other half (eastern) occupies the northern third of the island of Borneo, facing Vietnam.

-In general, Islam in Malaysia is distinguished by the maximum liberalisation of the external manifestations of Muslim righteousness with the presence of internal religiosity and the desire to observe the laws of Islam.
+In general, Islam in Malaysia is distinguished by the maximum liberalization of the external manifestations of Muslim righteousness.
+Along with the presence of internal religiosity and the desire to observe the laws of Islam.